Sarah Helton is a 2018 Churchill Fellow - find out more on the Churchill Fellow page

 I am currently in the final stages of organising the Scandinavian leg of my travels.
 I will travelling to Copenhagen in Denmark and Bergen in Norway.

-While I am in Copenhagen I will be meeting with Dr Martin Lyte and his colleagues at the Danish Cancer Society - the leading organisation in Denmark supporting bereaved children.
+While I am in Copenhagen I will be meeting with Martin Lytje and his colleagues at the Danish Cancer Society - the leading organisation in Denmark supporting bereaved children.
 While I am in Bergen I will meeting with the team at the Centre for Crisis Psychology.

 When I am in both cities I will also be visiting schools to find out more about the education system and to see how teachers support bereaved children.

 I am now counting down the days to my travels commencing.
 I can't wait!

 If you are in the Copenhagen or Bergen area and are interested in my research please do get in touch, I would love to hear from you.

 To keep in touch with my research travels please follow my blog.

 For Gary Oldman, Sir Winston Churchill = an Oscar